Pelvic floor relaxation through Yoga

 Constipation

-Overactive pelvic floor muscles can develop for several reasons.
-How we stand, sit, move, breathe and our emotional well-being all influence the health of the Pelvic Floor.
+An hypertonic pelvic floor can develop for several reasons.
+Some of these reasons can be how we stand, sit, move, breathe, and our emotional well-being, as well as our life experiences, all of which can influence the health of the pelvic floor.